 Millions of dollars are annually invested into coastal wetlands projects across the Great Lakes Basin.
 Explore our chart to learn about the types of projects that are funded.

-This is a subset of data from the webmap introduced on the previous page.
+This chart and the table below present a subset of data from the webmap introduced on the previous page.
 Funding for coastal wetlands typically is awarded to recipients who are either planning or already in the midst of executing an enhancement, restoration, or protection project.
-Based on the datasets collected, invasives control and hydrologic restoration projects appear to be common projects.
-We've classified any invasion control project as "enhancement" and any hydrologic restoration project as "restoration" and "enhancement".
+Invasive Control is a sub-category for Enhancement while Hydrologic Restoration and Shoreline Softening are sub-categories for Restoration.
+These sub-categories are tracked independently from their respective categories.

 Explore the investments map to learn more about an individual project, or the project types common to a geographical area.